 On the other side of this spectrum, work manages to encroach further and further upon leisure time.
-Cellphones and computers mean that work email and calls easily tug at and intrude upon an employee’s off time.
+Cellphones and computers mean that work email and calls easily tug at and intrude upon an employee’s off time, leading to increased stress at work.
 Digital natives in the workforce may feel obligated to stay connected.
 A 2013 study by Opinion Matters found that 81% of U.S. employees checked their work email outside of work hours, including 55% who checked their inboxes after 11 p.m and 59% who checked their inboxes while on vacation.
 Maintaining a flexible workplace can mean opening up options for remote access to a company’s network, which can cause challenges for network security.

 In the digital age, a great deal of business is conducted on computers, and the workplace doesn’t even have to actually include a place.
 This means that a good portion of employee misconduct can also occur on an employee’s computer and smartphone.
 When an employee is suspected or accused of inappropriate conduct over email or through Internet use, a computer forensic investigation may be necessary to assess the full scope of the incident.
 In fact, I’m working on several employee misconduct cases concurrently these days – everything from workplace use of pornography, to data theft, to blatantly working for one employer on another employer’s time.